 Peer-to-Peer File Sharing (P2P)

-- Unauthorized peer-to-peer (P2P) file sharing on college and university campuses is receiving increasing attention from the entertainment industry, the media, and the United States Congress.
+- Unauthorized peer-to-peer (P2P) file sharing on college campus is receiving increasing attention from the entertainment industry, the media, and the United States Congress.
 Although P2P file sharing on college networks is not unlawful, such activity is not necessarily harmless [or without harm] especially as it can lead to a violation of the federal copyright law.
 Indeed, many student using popular software, such as Ares, Direct Connect, Morpheus, LimeWire, and Gnutella, intentionally or advertently infringe on copyrighted works relating to music, movies, computer software, video games, and photographs.
 Lawsuit filings indicate copyright owners are taking the offensive against infringements on their protected works.
 Students need to know their rights and responsibilities, and their potential liability for unlawful P2P activities.

 - Miles College does not actively monitor illicit or inappropriate activities, nor is it under obligation to defend or accept responsibility for its students’ illegal actions in the P2P context.
 Miles College expects our user’s community to act in a proper and responsible computing manner and to the extent possible attempts to thwart illegal file sharing.
-However, if illegal or inappropriate activities are brought to our attention, the College will take all reasonable and appropriate actions.
+However, if illegal or inappropriate activities are brought to our attention, the College takes all reasonable and appropriate actions.

-- Avoid downloading, distributing or possessing copyrighter material over the internet and the College internal network unless you have received explicit permission from the owner or their official representative, or have paid an access or license fee to obtain the material.
+- Avoid downloading, distributing or possessing copyrighter material over the Internet and the College internal network unless you have received explicit permission from the owner or their official representative, or have paid an access or license fee to obtain the material.
 If you are using a peer-to-peer application, you should remove it from your system prior to connecting the College’s network.
 If you do not remove the application, you should ensure your system is set to prevent the application from acting as a provider or unlicensed materials to other users.
-Failure to restrict the application, whether you are aware of the violation or not, will result in the College’s information technology unit removing your machine from the network until the copyright violation is rectified.
+Failure to restrict the application, whether you are aware of the violation or not, result in the College’s information technology unit removing your machine from the network until the copyright violation is rectified.

 - It is the responsibility of each computer user to take steps to safeguard against increasing the amount of spam that comes into the College.